krose02/comp20-krose/liftknockoff/README.txt

 I ran into an issue with trying to display the info in the info window of the user.

 Citaiton:
-I used code from this cite to calculate the distance between two locations:
+I used code from this site to calculate the distance between two locations:
     https://jsperf.com/haversine-salvador/8